 “It does not matter what I think!”

-The sound reminded him of the bell tower.
+The echo.
+The sting in his palm and in Charles’ stunned blinks.
+Everything about the sound reminded him of being above the world.
 The vibration in his ears made him a child again, staring at a boy who held his cheek, now gone red.

 “Charlie, I—”

-Charles put his hand up to stop him from speaking.
-George held still.
-Charles slowly stood up straight, staring with a stern expression.
+Charles put his hand up to stop him from speaking, and George stilled.
+He watched him slowly raise a straight-back and a stern expression.

 “Let us continue on,” Charles said.
 “Perhaps then you’ll find the source of your every sin.”